 There is a press kit available.

 The Legion Expansion is installed from the Community Mods section of Planetary Annihilation.
-Simply search for “Legion” and choose to install the Legion Expansion.
+Simply search for “Legion” in the top-left search box on the Available tab and choose to install the Legion Expansion.
 All required elements will be installed.
 AI support is included within the mod for skirmish play, but for enhanced AI try installing the Queller AI as well.

 Hosting and Joining